• Home

 Understand Your Drinking

 Understand how much you are drinking.
 After a few drinks, it can be easy to lose count of just how many drinks you’ve had.
-To stop this becoming an issue, look to pace yourself.
+To stop this from becoming an issue, look to pace yourself.
 Slow down your drinking, don’t rush drinks and consider drinking water or having a non-alcoholic drink every other round.

 Of course, you should also understand what you are drinking.
 As celebrations like St. Patrick’s Day present nights with a “theme”, you will often find that there are all kinds of weird and wonderful themed drinks available for you to sample as you move from bar to bar.
 If you are indulging in such cocktails, understand what you are drinking.
 One example of this is the combination of alcohol and energy drinks.
 Despite being widely available, cocktails containing alcohol and energy drinks can be a dangerous combination.
 Energy drinks can mask the effects of alcohol and make you feel more awake which will often lead to you drinking more than you would usually.
 It’s important to bear this in mind when choosing from the vast array of cocktails available.